blep/cpp_features/README.md

 Idea to explore:
 Can you use UDL to generate compile time string formatting ?
 "Hello %s!"fmt( "World" );
+=> no reasonnable until C++ 17 as currently constexpr must be recursive.
+=> additional constexpr is not evaluated only once on all compilers

 Experimental C++ 17 stuffs: